Understanding Binge Eating: A Gentle Guide to Finding Balance

 Eating until feeling uncomfortably full.

-Eating large amounts of food, even if not hungry.
+Consuming large amounts of food, even when not hungry.

-Eating alone or in secret because of being embarrassed.
+Eating alone or in secret due to embarrassment.

 Feeling disgusted or ashamed after eating.

-Many people assume that binge eating only happens if you have an eating disorder.
-This isn't the case.
-The binge eating episodes need to happen regularly over a period of 3 months for it to meet the diagnostic criteria for an eating disorder.
+Many people mistakenly believe that binge eating only occurs if you have an eating disorder.
+This isn't true.
+For binge eating to meet the diagnostic criteria for an eating disorder, it must happen regularly over a period of three months.

-I find that it usually starts around the same time someone starts a very low-calorie diet.
+I often notice that binge eating tends to start around the same time someone begins a very low-calorie diet.

-There are theories that binge eating happens as an evolutionary response to being in starvation as a survival mechanism.
-There have been diet studies that have shown that even young healthy men can experience binge eating when going through a period of calorie restriction, even when they are highly motivated to follow the rules under laboratory conditions.
+There are theories suggesting that binge eating may be an evolutionary response to starvation, serving as a survival mechanism.
+Research has shown that even young, healthy men can experience binge eating during periods of calorie restriction, even when they are highly motivated to adhere to their diet.

-I've created a toolkit for suggestions on how to overcome this cycle and to learn to surf the urge.
-You can download a copy here.
+Cognitive Behavioral Therapy for Eating Disorders (CBT-ED) is an effective treatment for binge eating disorder.
+I have created a toolkit filled with suggestions on how to overcome this cycle and learn to surf the urge.
+You can download a copy of the toolkit here.

-I am passionate about working with people feeling stuck in an eating disorder.
-I love watching people emerge from despair feeling more confident about themselves.
-If you would like to work with me, get in touch!
+I am passionate about helping those who feel stuck in an eating disorder.
+It brings me joy to witness individuals emerge from despair, feeling more confident in themselves.
+If you would like to work with me, please reach out!

-Check out my website for more information on how therapy might work
+For more information on how therapy might work, check out my website.

 You are worth so much more than the number on that scale!